kim-mac/Racing-game-using-RL/README.md

 The DQN agent uses experience replay to break correlation between consecutive experiences and a target network to stabilize training.
 The ε-greedy exploration strategy balances exploration (trying new actions) with exploitation (using learned knowledge).

-## License
+## Usage

 Free to use and modify for learning purposes.

-## Credits

 Inspired by classic reinforcement learning racing games and tutorials.